Blotter: Salisbury man charged with drug trafficking - Salisbury Post

 • Paul Matthew Carter, 40, of Thomasville, was charged with felony possession of heroin and felony possession of methamphetamine on Saturday.

-• Christopher Ray Buiwe, 42, of Albermarle, was charged Friday with felony possession of a schedule II controlled substance, misdemeanor possession of drug paraphernalia and misdemeanor possession of a schedule III controlled substance.
+• Christopher Ray Buiwe, 42, of Albemarle, was charged Friday with felony possession of a schedule II controlled substance, misdemeanor possession of drug paraphernalia and misdemeanor possession of a schedule III controlled substance.

 • Justin Blane Evans, 39, of Salisbury, was charged Friday with felony breaking or entering a motor vehicle, misdemeanor injury to personal property and misdemeanor larceny.